 Buck guarantees that any dependencies that a rule lists that are required in order to build that rule are built successfully before Buck builds the rule itself.
 Note though that there can be special cases—such as

-apple_bundle—where listed dependencies do not actually need to be built before the rule.
+apple_bundle—where a rule's listed dependencies do not actually need to be built before the rule.

 In order for a build rule to take a dependency on another build rule, the build rule on which the dependency is taken must be visible to the build rule taking the dependency.
 A build rule's

 visibility argument is a list of build target patterns that specify the rules that can take that rule as a dependency.
 For more information about the concept of visibility in Buck, see the Visibility topic.

 Dependencies define a graph

 Build rules and their dependencies define a directed acyclic graph (DAG).
 Buck requires this graph to be acyclic to make it possible to build independent subgraphs in parallel.